 a rich history

-Since hanging out his custom shingle over thirty years ago, author and designer Alan Flusser has been widely acclaimed as one of the world’s preeminent authorities on classic men’s style.
-His bestselling books continue to illuminate generations of men seeking the promise of “permanent fashion.”
+Since launching his custom clothing business over thirty years ago, author and designer Alan Flusser has been widely acclaimed as one of the world’s preeminent authorities on classic men’s style.
+His best-selling books such as Dressing the Man continue to illuminate generations of men seeking the promise of permanent style.

 1986: The Alan Flusser Custom Shop debuts.
 Club elegance, custom clothes, haberdashery galore.
 The Promise - crafting one-of-a-kind clothing with ten-plus years of fashion longevity.
 House Style - Savile Row-inspired drape cut with athletic torso and elongating leg line.
 Town & Country calls it the “Best Little Men’s Shop in the World.”
 Random House publishes Flusser’s second book Clothes and the Man.

 1987: “Wall Street” opens and the world comes looking for Gordon Gekko - pin stripes, peaked lapels, pleats, braces, cuffs and… horizontal-striped dress shirts.